I have good news and bad news about benchmarking charts.

 To be honest, the time could probably be better spent on something more valuable.

-Knowing this, we built Pellucid to be able to handle a huge volume of customizations, including benchmarking, so you can produce the style of chart you need in minutes, not hours, and get on with other things.
+Knowing this, at Pellucid we will work with you to customize content and create processes that can handle a huge volume of customizations so you can produce the style of chart you need in minutes, not hours, and get on with other things.

 Explore the Pellucid content library and chart options.
 Visit www.pellucid.com.